Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 About Adam E. Laver

-Adam E. Laver is a partner at Blank Rome LLP.
-He concentrates his practice in the areas of real estate development, zoning and land use, and real property tax.
-Laver is the immediate past chairman of the Jewish Federation of Greater Philadelphia’s Emergency Response Committee and “Philly Stands with Israel Emergency Fund.”
-He is also an alumnus of the Wexner Heritage Program.
-Laver and his wife, Sara, co-chaired Jewish Federation’s most recent Jewish Community Population Study.
+Adam E. Laver is a Partner at Blank Rome LLP.
+He concentrates his practice in the areas of Real Estate Development, Zoning and Land Use, and Real Property Tax.
+Laver is the Immediate Past Chairman of the Jewish Federation of Greater Philadelphia’s Emergency Response Committee and “Philly Stands with Israel Emergency Fund.”
+He is also an Alumnus of the Wexner Heritage Program.
+Laver and his wife, Sara, Co-Chaired Jewish Federation’s most recent Jewish Community Population Study.

-Among his other civic and charitable endeavors, Adam is general counsel to the Committee of Seventy and serves on its executive committee and Board of Directors.
-He is also a founding member of the Urban Land Institute’s Philadelphia Housing Council.
-He is an appointed member of the Select Advisory Board of the Chamber of Commerce.
-Laver is a past chairman of Jewish Family & Children’s Service of Greater Philadelphia.
+Among his other civic and charitable endeavors, Laver is General Counsel to the Committee of Seventy and serves on its Executive Committee and Board of Directors.
+He is also a Founding Member of the Urban Land Institute’s Philadelphia Housing Council.
+He is an Appointed Member of the Select Advisory Board of the Chamber of Commerce.
+Laver is a Past Chairman of Jewish Family & Children’s Service of Greater Philadelphia.
+He is also a member of the Board of Directors of Jewish National Fund USA’s Eastern Pennsylvania Division.

 About Michele S. Levin

-Michele S. Levin is president of MSL Consulting Group, which specializes in executive coaching, strategic planning and leadership development.
+Michele S. Levin is President of MSL Consulting Group, which specializes in Executive Coaching, Strategic Planning and Leadership Development.
 She is also a Coach for BetterUp.

-Outside of the Jewish Federation, Levin has served on the national board of Americans For Ben Gurion University, several different committees for the American Jewish Joint Distribution Committee and local institutions, including chair of the board of Jack M. Barrack Hebrew Academy, member of the board of Jewish Learning Venture and numerous leadership positions at Har Zion Temple where she currently serves on the Board of Trustees.
+Outside of the Jewish Federation, Levin has served on the National Board of Americans for Ben Gurion University, several different committees for the American Jewish Joint Distribution Committee and local institutions, including Chair of the Board of Jack M. Barrack Hebrew Academy, Member of the Board of Jewish Learning Venture, and numerous leadership positions at Har Zion Temple, where she currently serves on the Board of Trustees.

-Levin has a master’s degree in organizational development and leadership and is an International Coaching Federation (ICF) certified Executive Coach.
+Levin has a Master’s Degree in Organizational Development and Leadership and is an International Coaching Federation (ICF) Certified Executive Coach.

 Levin and her husband, Robert, are parents of three wonderful children – Jacob, Samantha, and Andrew.